 IP TAKE: Educational reform and improvement in Texas are the top causes for this funder.
 Pitch an idea about teacher improvement within state schools.

 PROFILE: Established in 1947, the Sid W. Richardson Foundation is based in Fort Worth, Texas and is committed to nonprofits that serve the people of Texas.
 The foundation began distributing grants in 1962 after the assets from the founder’s estate became available.
 The founder was most interested in helping people in his own home state.
 He was a lifelong Texan of humble beginnings who became one of the wealthiest men in the country.
 His fortune came from oil, cattle, and land, thanks to the boom of the early petroleum industry.
 Richardson collected paintings of the American West, many of which are on display at the Sid Richardson Museum in Fort Worth.
 Funding areas at the Sid W. Richardson Foundation are education, health, human services, and culture.

 Many grants have been between $10,000 and $100,000 lately, but larger grants of around $600,000 have been awarded as well.
 See the funder’s grants made in prior years page to learn more about past grantees.
 All projects should serve the people of Texas.
 However, grants for human services and cultural organizations are limited to the Fort Worth area.

 The Richardson Foundation accepts unsolicited preliminary inquiries from nonprofits.
 There is no standard grant application form but the foundation does require a preliminary inquiry before submission of a formal application.
-Upon review of the inquiry, the foundation will reach out to groups it wants a full proposal from.
+Upon review of the inquiry, the foundation will reach out to groups it requests a full proposal from.
 Preliminary inquiries should be submitted by mail, but full applications can be sent online or by mail.
 To be considered for the year, applications must be received by January 15.
 The directors only meet once per year, in the spring, to consider annual grant awards.
 The best ways to get in touch with this funder is by calling 817-336-0494 or emailing the senior administrative officer and executive assistant, Carolyn Johns, at firstname.lastname@example.org.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)